 Machu Picchu - One of the world's great archaeological discoveries, Machu Picchu sits on a mountain ridge 2430 metres above the Sacred Valley.
-Built around 1450, it was abandoned about 100 years later, and left 'undiscovered' until 1911 when it was brought to international attention.
+Built around 1450, it was abandoned about 100 years later, and left 'undiscovered' (the local people knew of it) until 1911 when it was brought to international attention.
 A classic example of Incan style, there are three main structures - the Temple of the Sun, the Inti Watana and the Room of Three Windows.